smarter-sh/community/contributors/guide/review-guidelines.md

 ### Loop in others when domain specific knowledge is needed

-Kubernetes has an incredibly large and complex code base with sections that may require domain-specific knowledge.
+Smarter has an incredibly large and complex code base with sections that may require domain-specific knowledge.
 If you are unsure or uncomfortable reviewing a portion of a PR, it is better to decline a review and reassign to an owner or contributor with more expertise in that area.